-If a friend comes over to help you install a TV in your den and drops the TV, damaging both the TV and the floor, an all-risk policy would cover the damage to both because it was sudden and accidental and not excluded.
-For example, a named-perils policy that covers only fire, smoke damage, lightning and frozen pipes would not cover the damages to either the floor or the TV.
+Say a friend comes over to help you install a TV in your den.
+They drop the TV, damaging both the TV and the floor.
+An all-risk policy would cover the damage to both, because it was sudden and accidental, and not excluded.
+On the other hand, a named-perils policy that covers only fire, smoke damage, lightning, and frozen pipes would not cover the damages to either the floor or the TV.

-Not surprisingly, all-risk policies are more expensive than H0-3 Broad form or named peril policies.
-Specific prices can vary greatly depending on your personal information, what is being insured, where you live, and many more factors.
-So, shop around with different insurance providers for specific quotes.
+All-risk policies cost more than H0-3 Broad form or named peril policies.
+Prices can vary greatly depending on your personal information, what is being insured, where you live, and many more factors.
+Shop around with insurance providers for specific quotes.

-All-Risk Home Insurance: Deciding What Coverage You Need
+All-Risk Home Insurance: What Coverage Do You Need?

 However, the HO-3 only covers named perils on contents.
-This means that your coverage on your personal property will be limited if you take a form that does not cover all-risk on personal property.
-Before choosing your home insurance, the best thing to do is to determine what kind of position you would be in if something happened to your home and belongings and you found out you were not insured for all risks.
+This means that your coverage on your personal property will be limited if you take a form that does not cover all risk on personal property.
+Before choosing your home insurance, look at what shape you would be in if something were to happen to your home and belongings and you were to find out that you were not insured for all risks.
 If the price is a concern, consider increasing your deductible to save money on your premium.